ErvaErgul/Bookstore-Fullstack/README.md

 Frontend is created using ReactJS and PrimeReact components.

 The layout was created using CSS Flexbox and its fully responsive.

-It can be used in smaller screens and should not cause any horizontal scrolling untill the width of the screen gets smaller than 240px.

 Here are some of the most important external libraries used in the frontend.